shwetarkadam/letters/index.md

 So the idea to write some small command line utility or browser app which writes to this file or some kind PWA which writes to this file would be good.

-I could use GitHub itself rather than creating a command line tool since this file resides on GitHub and is hosted thru Jekyll.But rather create a small page which takes input and writes to this file and hosts it.
+I could use GitHub itself rather than creating a command line tool since this file resides on GitHub and is hosted thru Jekyll.

+But rather create a small page which takes input and writes to this file in this repo.Since I tend to edit from mobile a lot ,app seems like a good idea.

 For command line tool I will still need GitHub login creds to write to this which sort of defeats the purpose of not using GitHub.